alarm-redist/fifty-states/analyses/SC_cd_2010/doc_SC_cd_2010.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
 We sample 6,000 districting plans across two independent runs of the SMC algorithm.
-We then remove all plans that do not contain any district that has both a BVAP of over 30% and an average voteshare that is more Democratic than Republican.
-This remove occurs after verifying that such plans comprise less than 1% of the 6,000 plans.
+We then remove all plans that do not contain any district that has both a BVAP of over 30% and an average vote share that is more Democratic than Republican.
+This removal occurs after verifying that such plans comprise less than 1% of the 6,000 plans.
 We then thin the sample down to exactly 5,000 plans.
+We also set the population tempering to 0.01 to avoid bottlenecks.